-The amount of things to learn about starting and running an online business is enormous and can sometimes be overwhelming.
+The number of things to learn about starting and running an online business is enormous and can sometimes be overwhelming.
 Fortunately, there’s an app to solve this.
-In this Google Primer review, you’ll get an inside look on the content within this nifty tool and how it can benefit the amount of time we spend on mobile nowadays.
+In this Google Primer review, you’ll get an inside look at the content within this nifty tool and how it can benefit the amount of time we spend on mobile nowadays.

 What Is Google Primer?

-Google Primer is an exclusive mobile app that offers FREE learning resources on various areas about digital marketing.
+Google Primer is an exclusive mobile app that offers FREE learning resources in various areas of digital marketing.
 Unlike other tools created by Google, it has a more casual user-interface and works well offline.

 The app covers three main categories, namely;

 1 – Business and Operations – Teaches one from finding a profitable niche to expanding internationally.
 This section is most suitable for small business owners, retailers, and startups.

 2 – Brand and Identity – Teaches about web building and online customer engagement.
 This section is helpful for anyone who wants to build an online presence for a business.

 3 – Marketing and Measurement – Teaching about various marketing channels and measuring return on investment (ROI) with analytic tools.
 This section will benefit those who want to scale for more traffic and profits for their existing online business.

 The app can be downloaded from any mobile phone that supports Google Play or iOS.